Deden-77/bracelet-digital-evenementiel/README.md

 # The SEB Project
 SEB (Cute name for "Smart Event Bracelets") is a project that aims to create Smart Bracelets for the BDE Eiffel, for them to use in party.
+This project is open source, and so can be used by anyone.
+[Read the liscence for more infos.](LICENSE)
+> [!TIP]
+> Feel free to contact me on Discord if you have any questions ! @_deden

 ## Features and highlights
 - Replace entrance tickets and textile bracelets